(Disclosure: Some of the links below may be affiliate links)

 Now, that is true only if you can transfer USD directly to your eToro.
 As we have seen before, eToro does not accept CHF.
 It means you will have to convert it somehow.
 And while it does accept EUR, it charges a horrendous fee of 2.5% per deposit and per withdrawal.
 This insane fee completely dwarves all the fees you would ever pay with DEGIRO.

 Finally, let’s look at non-trading fees.
 Deposits are free with both brokers.
 Withdrawals are free with DEGIRO but will cost 5 USD for eToro.
 Also, eToro has an inactivity fee of 10 USD per month if you have not logged in to your account in a year.
-I think everybody can pretty much ignore this fee since everybody should connect at least once a year to their broker account.
+Everybody can pretty much ignore this fee since everybody should connect at least once a year to their broker account.

 DEGIRO has one extra fee: the exchange connectivity fee.
 For each exchange you use (excluding your local stock exchange), you will pay 2.50 EUR per year.

 Let’s take a look at the security of DEGIRO vs eToro.
 Your assets must be secure if you plan to invest a large amount of money.

 From a technical point of view, both brokers are secure.
 They both offer Two-Factor Authentication.
 And I have not found any information about leaks or breaches in any of the brokers.